How to Fix a Broken Bose X (A10) Aviation Headset Microphone

 Step 2: Remove the housing cover

-Once the cable assembly has been removed, you can now disassemble the microphone housing assembly and remove the cover.
+Once the cable assembly has been removed, you can now disassemble headset mic boom housing assembly and remove the cover.
 Again, just two screws.

 Step 3: Unplug the old mic

-In this step, you will gently unplug the mic cable (white connector) to remove the old microphone.
+In this step, you will gently unplug the microphone cable (white connector) to remove the old microphone.
 Once this is done, you can now reverse the process and connect the new mic.

 Step 4: Connect the new microphone

 When installing the new microphone assembly, pay special attention to the three tabs (left photo with red circles).
 The top of the connector should rest under the tab (the big red circle in left photo shows the tab) and in the photo on the right, the connector is shown under the tab.
 Once resting under the tab gently press on the lower part of the connector until it snaps between the two retaining tabs (small circles in the photo on the left).

 Install the microphone assembly cover and secure with two screws.
 Finally, reconnect the cable assembly to the headset and gently tighten the screws.